Sonia-96/MyStudyNotes/C++/C++Notes.md

    double* myArray = new double[10]; // create an array of size 10 and return the adress of the 1st double
    ```

-   Note: only when you use `new` to create an object, the heap memory can be used.
-Therefore, the array can be either stored on stack or heap.
+   Note: only when we use `new` to create an object, the heap memory can be used.

    ```c++
    double d1[3]; // the actual data is stored in stack